Jalen Reagor Scouting Report

 Late-First to Mid-Second Round

 Jalen Reagor is a tad undersized for the outside receiver position, but could develop into a deep threat from the slot position.
-Moving to the slot would also allow him to work on his blocking ability while still contributing on the field in other situations.
-Look for him to come off the board to a team late in the first if we see a run on wide receivers, but shouldn’t slip past the middle of the second round.
+More so, moving to the slot would also allow him to work on his blocking ability while still contributing on the field in other situations.
+In conclusion, look for him to come off the board to a team late in the first if we see a run on wide receivers, but shouldn’t slip past the middle of the second round.